Archive for the ‘Justice for Jasmine’ Category

 Over the year, we promoted a successful writing contest with the winner, Andre Alamilla, receiving over 1000 dollars in gift and prizes through the generous contribution of our readers.
 We were also featured in the Independent Newspaper; we had the opportunity to interview the Prime Minister of Belize, Dean Barrow and also met several past and present members of House of Representatives.
 Several writers contributed to Twocanview with opinion pieces of their own and Twocanview also sponsored a child through Restore Belize hoping to make a difference if only in one child’s life.

 In our first year, Twocanview wrote 355 articles, received 1,132 comments from readers, had more than 48,000 hits.
 About 800 email subscribers, 40 blog followers and almost 400 Facebook likes.
-The most read story in one day was “The mishandling of the Jasmine Lowe investigation” (http://twocanview.com/2012/06/08/the-mishandling-of-jasmine-lowes-investigation-by-aria-lightfoot/) which had over 4250 views in one day and reprinted by two small newspapers.
+The most read story in one day was “The mishandling of the Jasmine Lowe investigation” (https://twocanview.com/2012/06/08/the-mishandling-of-jasmine-lowes-investigation-by-aria-lightfoot/) which had over 4250 views in one day and reprinted by two small newspapers.
 Our blog has been viewed in Belize, USA, Canada, Europe, Africa, Asia and the Middle East.
 Even though we do not blog daily or weekly we still get about 50-100 daily viewers.

 The year has seen some ups and downs.
 Faye and I have disagreed on how to address certain issues and as passionate women, we made our stand.
 Our writing is real and emotional and driven by our love of country.
 We have also received very good, not so good, rude and interesting feedback from professors, co-bloggers and just about anyone with an opinion.
 The last few months we have had less articles due to school and work obligations for myself and Faye began pursuing other projects.